ec-europa/platform-dev/profiles/common/modules/features/nexteuropa_geofield/README.md

 To get started add a new field of type geofield geoJSON to your content type.
 In the field settings, you can :

-- Provide a default map center (longitude, latitude).
-If you don't Brussels will show.
+- Provide a default map center (longitude, latitude), if you don't Brussels will show.

 - Define the map objects allowed on the map.
 There are 4 types of objects: